udelcodes/udelcodes.github.io/crypto1.md

  - You can research the last 2 alphabets that we didn't cover (K3 and K4).
  - You can also head to [learnification.fun](https://learnification.fun/module/crypto/USETHISBATHROOMANYWAYANDTEXTYOURFRIENDFORHELP) for more practice.
-If it asks you to log in, log in using any google account you or your parents have.
+If it asks you to log in, you can do so using any email account you or your parents have to save your progress.
 Then you will be presented with some example Aristocrat Ciphers.
 This site has examples of Aristocrats using all 5 alphabets, so pay attention to the question.
 You can research the K3 and K4 alphabets when you get to them, or you can try and solve these ciphers using the same skills as solving a cipher with a K1 or K2 alphabet.